- Python Basics

 Hey, Python is fun.
 Is not it?

-Access Elements (Characters) of a String in Python
+Access the elements (characters) of a string in Python

-Characters of a string can be accessed using their index numbers.
-Therefore just like list, string is also an iterable object.
-The syntax to access an element or character of a string in Python, is:
+Characters in a string can be accessed using their index numbers.
+Therefore, just like a list, a string is also an iterable object.
+The syntax to access an element or character of a string in Python is:

 x[index]